 King of Prussia Mall

-Located in Pennsylvania, the King of Prussia Mall falls short from The Mall of America by 70-some stores, but it's actually bigger in square feet.
-This malls offers a store for everyone, from the stores within a budget to the most luxurious shopping in its area.
-International dining is also available, with three different food courts to choose from.
+Located about 25 miles northwest of Philadelphia, the King of Prussia Mall falls short from The Mall of America by approximately 70 stores, but it's actually bigger in terms of square feet.
+This mall offers a store for everyone, from the budget stores to the most luxurious shops in the area.
+International dining is also available, with three different food courts from which to choose.

 03 of 09

-The biggest mall in the state of Florida, Aventura Mall hosts more than 300 stores and six department stores, recently expanded.
-About 28 million people visit this mall each year, making it a melting pot for many cultures in the state.
-This mall promises fine shopping with stores such as Chanel, Chloé, Fendi and Emilio Pucci.
+The biggest shopping mall in Florida, Aventura Mall is home to more than 300 stores and five department stores.
+The mall attracts approximately 28 million people each year, making it a melting pot of Florida's many cultures.
+Aventura Mall promises fine shopping with stores such as Chanel, Chloé, Fendi, and Tiffany & Co.

 04 of 09